IGNW/git-workshop/README.md

 # git-workshop
-A repo to use with git workshops.
+A REPO to use with git workshops.

+## Try to find some conflicts